franarama/golden-frog/README.md

 # golden-frog

-This program was a school assignment loosely based off the "Shuffled Frog Leaping Algorithm".

 The goal is to find what is called "The Golden Frog".
 First, one large array is created (a population of frogs) with random values between 0 and a max depending on user input.
 Each of these represent X, Y, and Z (different attributes) for the frogs that will eventually determine their "Fitness Value".
 The population is split up into 5 different memeplexes (groups), and the fitness values are calculated.
 (Each row represents a frog and the columns are attributes).
 The frogs with the lowest fitness values from each of the 5 groups are selected.
 Of the final five, one last comparison is done to find the golden frog.

 Here's how it works: